DIY an Awesome Caramel Apple Bar for a Fantastic Family Night!

 How to create the Caramel Apples:

 - Prepare the Apples.
 Wash and dry them.
 Place them in the refrigerator to chill.
 (We put our apples on a large cookie sheet on the patio table outside the kitchen door.
 This is not a good idea in freezing weather-We just want to chill the apples.)
-Chilled apples allow the warm caramels and chocolate to stick to the apples better.
+Chilled apples allow the warm caramels and Chocolate to stick to the apples better.

 - Unwrap the caramels and place into the slow cooker.
 We placed it on high initially.
 They take a while to melt.
 Once they start melting, turn to medium or low and watch to make sure they do not burn.

-- If you want to melt chocolate to also dip your apples in, we found that semi-sweet morsels worked well.
+- If you want to melt Chocolate to also dip your apples in, we found that semi-sweet morsels worked well.
 Again, place in the slow cooker and watch carefully.
 Once melted, turn to low.
 Remember, each slow cooker can be a little different so it is important to stay relatively close so nothing burns.

 - Organize your toppings in bowls that the apples are easy to dip.
 We used plastic dollar store items.
-Afterwards, we washed them and saved them for another day. (just because they are inexpensive doesn't mean we toss them.)
+Afterward, we washed them and saved them for another day. (just because they are inexpensive doesn't mean we toss them.)